-A fabulous blog entitled The Broke and The Bookish hold a weekly feature/web-meme/ link up entitled Top Ten Tuesday.
+A fabulous blog entitled The Broke and The Bookish holds a weekly feature/web-meme/ link up entitled Top Ten Tuesday.
 Each week has a different theme where bloggers from around the world contribute their own top ten and are able to discuss each other’s choices.
-This week we are looking at top ten books that you want to read but don’t currently own.
+This week we’re looking at authors that we have only read one of their books would love to read more.

 In The Miso Soup wasn’t a book I had heard much about before I read it but now I just can’t get it out of my head.
 The world that Murakami creates in this book sears with violence, sex, aggression and mystery.
 As much as I was disgusted by the main scene of violence, by this point I was so engaged with the characters and the concept behind the book that I could not put it down.

 OK, he’s only had one novel published but it was so good- The Boy’s Own Guide to Being a Proper Jew.
 It was a great debut and if he continues to write like this I definitely want to read more.
 Keep them coming, Eli!

 I need to read more about Lottie Biggs!
 Lottie Biggs is (Not) Mad was a YA book which was funny, engaging, didactic (but not too so) and just a great depiction of a teenager with mental health issues.
 Lottie’s depression and anxiety forms a major part of the book but is not shown to be all that she is.
 She is bright, funny, gobby and a bit of a brat at times but is so lovingly and beautifully written.
 I wish this was around when I was 13!

 Bonk was a fantastic non-fiction read about sex- not salacious but full of facts that you never knew you needed to know.
 Scientific enough not to seem tacky but funny enough not to be boring for the lay person.
 The only reason I haven’t read more of her work is I just can’t decide which to read next- Stiff or Gulp?
 Any ideas?